A*: f = g+h This is the classical best-first heuristic search algorithm that combines g+h evenly to find the shortest path

 Weighted A* (XUP): f = (1/2w)(g + h + sqrt((g+h)2+4w(w-1)h2))

-XUP stands for convex downward parabola.
-XUP is similar to XDP, except it looks for (2w-1)-optimal paths near the start and optimal paths near the start.
+XUP stands for convex upward parabola.
+XUP is similar to XDP, except it looks for (2w-1)-optimal paths near the start and optimal paths near the goal.

 A* epsilon: focal list f = h; open list f = g + h